riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 For fixed t, Dt defines a distance between any two points of the data set based on path connectivity: the value of Dt(x,y) will be smaller the more paths that connect x to y and vice versa.
 Because the quantity Dt(x,y) involves a sum over of all paths of length t, Dt is much more robust to noise in the data than geodesic distance.
 Dt takes into account all the relation between points x and y while calculating the distance and serves as a better notion of proximity than just Euclidean distance or even geodesic distance.

-#### Hessian Locally-Linear Embedding (Hessian LLE)

-Like LLE, Hessian LLE[37] is also based on sparse matrix techniques.
-It tends to yield results of a much higher quality than LLE.
-Unfortunately, it has a very costly computational complexity, so it is not well-suited for heavily sampled manifolds.
-It has no internal model.

-#### Modified Locally-Linear Embedding (MLLE)

-Modified LLE (MLLE)[38] is another LLE variant which uses multiple weights in each neighborhood to address the local weight matrix conditioning problem which leads to distortions in LLE maps.
-MLLE produces robust projections similar to Hessian LLE, but without the significant additional computational cost.

-### 4.3 Examples

-examples of some Manifold Techniques